 Will has worked in science education since 1999 in various capacities including: as the Education Director of a public lands advocacy organization, Science Chair and teacher at Montrose Christian Academy in Moscow, ID, Zoology lab instructor and Ornithology/Herpetology teaching assistant at North Carolina State University, and as Natural Resources instructor at the University of Idaho.
 He earned a Secondary Science teaching endorsement and M.S. in Natural Resources from the University of Idaho (2013).
 Will most recently worked as the 4-H Science Extension Associate at the University of Idaho where he coordinated K-12 STEM education programs throughout the state and as a science instructor for Logos Online School.

-Will currently teaches junior high and high school science classes for Veritas Scholars Academy and for Logos School.
-He serves as an educational consultant for Canon Press and is the founder and board president of the Homeschool Institute of Science (HIS, Inc.).
+Will currently teaches secondary science classes for Logos School.
+He also works as a STEM Education Consultant and is the founder and board president of the Homeschool Institute of Science (HIS, Inc.).

 Gary Lester is founder/CEO of EcoAnalysts,Inc., an aquatic ecology and taxonomy services firm headquartered in Moscow, Idaho.
 A graduate from the University of Idaho fisheries program in 1992, he pursued graduate studies in Entomology at the University of Idaho College of Agrigulture from 1992-1994, when he started EcoAnalysts.
 The company has sincegrown into North America’s largest privately held provider of taxonomy services, providing support to states/provinces, tribes, private industry and federal clients in the USA and Canada.